Are You a new Graduate Student for Fall 2022? Learn more here!

 Welcome to the Department of Statistics and Actuarial Science!

 Zoom Meetings- Not required but may be helpful.
 Meet with other students admitted and some current students.
-Zoom invite will be emailed later this month!
+Zoom invite will be emailed closer to the date!
 Join us at 4 p.m.
 Central Standard Time on the dates listed below.

-July 7- Discuss ESPA Test (English Speaking Proficiency Assessment) required for international students and students who's first language was not English.
+July 7- Official appointment, meeting with advisors, payroll and health insurance.
+Discuss ESPA Test (English Speaking Proficiency Assessment) required for international students and students who's first language was not English.

 The department has a housing webpage, please let us know if you have any questions or concerns.
 If you are looking for a roommate please let us know and we can update this web page!